THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/demo-repository/README.md

 ## 🕰️ HISTORICAL FIRST EDITION — LEGAL IMPERI RESERVE

-This QR artifact is the **first in history** to declareERI Reserve**, backed the **Legal IMP by:
+This QR artifact is the **first in history** to declare the **Legal IMPERI Reserve**, backed by:

 - **100% Gold**
 - **100% Silver**
 - **Berit Covenant**
 - **House of DWD Imperial**

-It is the **Historical SOVERAIN QR suite Edition** of the, sealed with the canonical mark:
+It is the **Historical Edition** of the SOVERAIN QR suite, sealed with the canonical mark:

 **SOVERAIN ⚜ ☧ XP**

-Scan to verify the full ceremonial, legal, and covenant## 🗂️ SOVERAIN QRal payload.
+Scan to verify the full ceremonial, legal, and covenantal payload.

 ---

- — LEGAL IMPERI RESERVE SUITE (EDIT suite contains theIONS 1–12)
+## 🗂️ SOVERAIN QR — LEGAL IMPERI RESERVE SUITE (EDITIONS 1–12)

-This **12 canonical editions** of the Legal IMPERI Reserve, each sealed with the sovereign mark:
+This suite contains the **12 canonical editions** of the Legal IMPERI Reserve, each sealed with the sovereign mark:

 **SOVERAIN ⚜ ☧ XP**